vtalpaert/phone-imu/README.md

 Control time !

 1. Pull the latest changes from my repo `git pull teacher master`.
+1. Are there new requirements ? `pip3 install -r requirements.txt` again.
 1. Write a test for calculating the mean on a data list, put it in `test_imu.TestImu.test_mean_data`
 1. Speed up your code !
 In `imu.py` class `IMU`, change `update_rate` to 0.
 Now measure the new effective time delay using what you did last week.
 Comment your results on the commits.
 1. In `index.html` line 47.
 Change the interval length to 1 millisecond, try 0 as well.
 What happens ?